2025–26 Reading F.C. season

 The 2025–26 season is Reading's 155th and their third consecutive season in EFL League One.
-They are only competing in the domestic league now following their elimination from the EFL Trophy in the group stage after rivals Swindon Town beat Milton Keynes Dons 4-0.
-They also competed in the EFL Cup but were eliminated in the third round losing 2–0 away to EFL Championship club Wrexham and the FA Cup and were eliminated in the first round losing 3-2 after extra time at home to Enterprise National League club Carlisle United.
+They are only competing in the domestic league now following their elimination from the EFL Trophy in the group stage after rivals Swindon Town beat Milton Keynes Dons 4–0.
+They also competed in the EFL Cup but were eliminated in the third round losing 2–0 away to EFL Championship club Wrexham and the FA Cup and were eliminated in the first round losing 3–2 after extra time at home to Enterprise National League club Carlisle United.
 This is Reading's first season under the ownership of Redwood Holdings, and was the first full season under the management of former player Noel Hunt who replaced former manager Rubén Sellés on 6 December 2024.
 On 26 October 2025, Reading sacked former player and head coach Noel Hunt with 3 wins in 14 matches after a 1–1 draw at home to Doncaster Rovers on 25 October 2025.
 Two days later, former Wigan Athletic and Rotherham United manager Leam Richardson was appointed as the new head coach.

 Season events

 Pre-season

 Prior to the last match of the previous season, a 4–2 defeat to Barnsley at home, Reading announced that a sale in principle of the club, stadium, and training ground to Rob Couhig's Redwood Holdings Limited.
 On 14 May 2025, Reading and the EFL confirmed that Redwood Holdings Limited had completed their takeover of the club.

 On 16 May, Reading released their retained and released list, with David Button, Harlee Dean, Tom Carroll, Coniah Boyce-Clarke, Adrian Akande, Louie Holzman, Jack Senga, Charlie Wellens, James Sharlott, Kai Source and Verrell George all leaving the club at the end of their contracts on 30 June.
-Reading confirmed that they had activated one-year extension clauses with Mamadi Camará, Tom Norcott, Joseph Barough, Boyd Beacroft and Mathew Rowley, whilst new contracts had been offered to Michael Craig, Jeriel Dorsett, Kelvin Ehibhatiomhan, Abraham Kanu, Amadou Mbengue, Joel Pereira, Tivonge Rushesha, Michael Stickland, Basil Tuma, Jayden Wareham, Andy Yiadom, Jacob Borgnis, John Clarke, John Ryan, Jeremiah Okine-Peters, Shay Spencer, Ashqar Ahmed, Carter Bowdery, Philip Duah, Sam Harrison, Luke Howard and Josh Welland.
+Reading confirmed that they had activated one-year extension clauses with Mamadi Camará, Tom Norcott, Joseph Barough, Boyd Beacroft and Mathew Rowley, whilst new contracts had been offered to Michael Craig, Jeriel Dorsett, Kelvin Ehibhatiomhan, Abraham Kanu, Amadou Mbengue, Joel Pereira, Tivonge Rushesha, Michael Stickland, Basil Tuma, Jayden Wareham, Andy Yiadom, John Clarke, John Ryan, Jeremiah Okine-Peters, Ashqar Ahmed.
+John Clarke, John Ryan, Andy Yiadom and Michael Stickland signed new one-year contracts with the club before the end of June.

-On 23 May, Reading announced that they had signed a new contract with Lewis Wing, keeping him at the club until the summer of 2028.
+On 23 May, Reading announced that they had signed a new contract with club captain Lewis Wing, keeping him at the club until the summer of 2028.

-On 28 May, Reading announced that former Wycombe Wanderers and Wales under-21 international defender Joe Jacobson joined the club to work alongside new chairman and owner Rob Couhig as the co-CEO (Chief Executive Officer) and would join the recruitment department alongside manager Noel Hunt and Head of Recruitment Brian Carey.
+On 28 May, Reading announced that former Wycombe Wanderers and Wales under-21 international defender Joe Jacobson joined the club to work alongside new chairman and owner Rob Couhig as the co-CEO (chief executive officer) and would join the recruitment department alongside manager Noel Hunt and Head of Recruitment Brian Carey.

-On 2 June, Reading announced that assistant manager Nigel Gibbs would join newly appointed Ryan Mason at EFL Championship club West Bromwich Albion with immediate effect with Couhig and Hunt looking for a replacement in the not-so-distant future.
+On 2 June, Reading announced that assistant manager Nigel Gibbs would join newly appointed Ryan Mason at EFL Championship club West Bromwich Albion with immediate effect with Rob Couhig and Noel Hunt looking for a replacement in the not-so-distant future.